 6 Facts About Length of Your Eyelashes

 Aesthetically, long eyelashes have been a symbol of beauty for many centuries.
 Psychologists explain that long eyelashes create a contrast between the eye and the eyelid, making eyes visibly larger and thus more attractive.
-Biologically, eyelashes are protecting our eyes from debris dust, debris, and other particles in the air and environment.
+Biologically, eyelashes protect our eyes from debris, dust, and other particles in the air and environment.
 The eyelash length is influenced by genetics, but other factors can affect it too.

 Age, Hormones and Diseases

-Ageing and menopause are considered to be one of the leading factors that cause shorter eyelashes due to specific hormonal imbalances that affect the growth cycle of hair follicles.
-Loss of eyelashes may also occur with several conditions, including a variety of skin diseases, drug side effects, endocrine disorders, metabolic abnormalities, traumatic insults, inflammations, toxins, psychiatric disorders, and systemic disease.
+Ageing and menopause are leading factors that cause shorter eyelashes due to specific hormonal imbalances that affect the growth cycle of hair follicles.
+Loss of eyelashes may also occur with several conditions, including various skin diseases, drug side effects, endocrine disorders, metabolic abnormalities, traumatic insults, inflammations, toxins, psychiatric disorders, and systemic disease.

 Severe malnutrition can cause chronic hair loss.
 Hypoproteinemia causes hair loss by early onset of telogen.
 Zinc deficiencies, like acrodermatitis enteropathica, can lead to the loss of eyebrow/eyelash hair.
-Other deficiencies like biotin and iron make it possible for loss of hair as well.
+Other deficiencies like biotin and iron make it possible to lose hair as well.